 Re Newcastle Under Lyme Cemetery ECC Lic 6 In January 1995 the cremated remains of Harold Bristeir were interred in plot 15000 in the cemetery.
 It was the intention at the time that when his wife Joan Bristier died, her remains would be interred in the same plot.
 In March 1995, Mrs. Bristeir’s brothers, Michael and Roland Durber reserved rights of burial in the adjacent plot 14999.
 When Roland died in 2011, his remains were interred in plot 15000, owing to a mistake by the burial authority.
 This mistake came to light in 2017, when Mrs. Bristeir died, and the error was only discovered on the day before her funeral.
 In the circumstances, Mrs. Bristeir’s daughter reluctantly agreed for her mother’s ashes going in plot 14999.
 However, she later regretted that decision in haste and applied for the exhumation of her mother’s ashes and Roland’s ashes and their reinterment in the correct plots.
-The Chancellor found that, owing to the mistake by the burial authority, he was justified in allowing the two exhumations and reinterments.
-[Link to judgment] [Back] [Top]
+The Chancellor found that, owing to the mistake by the burial authority, he was justified in allowing the two exhumations and reinterments. [[Back] [Top]

 In the Matter of David Ernest Newton ECC She 1The petitioner, whose mother had died recently, wished to exhume his father’s cremated remains from the parish where his father had spent his early childhood, and to inter the cremated remains of both his parents in a plot in the grounds of Rotherham Crematorium, opposite which his parents had lived for 45 years.
 During her lifetime the petitioner’s mother had regretted her decision to have her husband’s remains interred in the parish where he lived as a boy and had expressed the wish that her remains and those of her husband should be buried together in the cemetery they both knew so well.

 The Chancellor decided that this was a case where an exception should be made to the general rule against exhumation, and granted a faculty: “I consider that the reasons for granting it satisfy the Blagdon test of being exceptional and the Alsager test of there being a good and proper reason such that most right thinking members of the church would agree.
 I have cautioned myself against importing or introducing a concept of the remains of a deceased person being generally portable.”
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. Peter Bredhurst (2) ECC Roc 10 The Team Rector, a churchwarden and a deputy churchwarden applied for a confirmatory faculty for “retrospective approval for a prayer walk in the wooded area of the churchyard, including the introduction of a path, carved mushrooms inscribed with prayers and artwork designed following a study day.”
 The Public Notice resulted in two letters of objection, but there were no parties opponent.
 The Chancellor was satisfied that the works were appropriate and directed the issue of a confirmatory faculty.
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. Peter Bredhurst (1) ECC Roc 9 The petitioners wished to obtain permission to remove from the churchyard all items that were not allowed under the churchyards regulations, such as “figurine gnomes, garden gnomes, figurine angels, cupids, balloons, and solar lamps, etc.” together with rose bushes and other shrubs planted on graves.
 There were several letters of objection, but no objector became a party opponent.
 The Chancellor granted a faculty: “As a matter of logic and common sense, since there are regulations in force, it would be manifestly absurd to have them broken as each person deems fit … In my judgment it is not proper for a person to take the law into his own hands, and then cry ‘foul’ when action is taken against him.”
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. Wilfrid Davenham ECC Chr 2 In 2010 the petitioner had approached the then Rector regarding the reservation of a grave for himself and his wife.
 The Rector subsequently wrote to the petitioner to say that the grave in question had been reserved, though in fact no faculty had been granted.
 In 2015 the PCC refused to support another application for the reservation of a grave, and the Chancellor had refused a faculty in January 2016, on the grounds that the churchyard was almost full of burials and closure was contemplated.
 When the present petitioner became aware in 2017 of the PCC’s refusal to support a faculty in 2015, he was upset, firstly, that he had not been advised in 2010 that a faculty was required, and, secondly, that a ‘precedent’ appeared to have been set by a refusal of a reservation in 2015/16.
 He applied nevertheless for a faculty.
 The Chancellor granted a faculty in the special circumstances of the case, making it clear that he did not do so as a result of the petitioner’s position as a reader in the parish, but because since 2010 the petitioner and his wife had entertained a reasonable expectation that their burial arrangements had lawfully been approved.
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. Michael Hulme Walfield ECC Chr 1* The petitioners wished to reserve a grave in the churchyard of Hulme Walfield.
 They did not live in the parish.
 In Schedule 2 of the petition it was indicated that the incumbent and Churchwardens did not consent to the reservation.
 The Chancellor declined to grant a faculty on the basis that a burial of a non-parishioner could only take place with the consent of the incumbent, who should have regard to any general guidance given by the PCC (s 6(2) of the Church of England (Miscellaneous Provisions) Measure 1976).
 So to grant a faculty would be to subvert the purpose of Section 6(2) of the 1976 measure, since the reservation of a grave by faculty would override the minister’s power to give or withhold consent to the eventual burial of non-parishioners.
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Re St. John the Baptist Barlaston ECC Lic 7 The petitioner wished to reserve a grave in the churchyard.
 She had lived in a house overlooking the churchyard for 51 years.
 Her mother was buried in the churchyard and it was proposed that in due time her father would be buried in the same grave as her mother.
 In February 2017 the Parochial Church Council had resolved unanimously that it would not support any further applications for the reservation of grave spaces in the churchyard, as the churchyard was getting full.
 The Chancellor refused to grant a faculty.
 He considered that the PCC’s policy was reasonable in the circumstances, and that the personal circumstances of the petitioner and her connections with the churchyard did not amount to exceptional circumstances justifying the grant of a faculty.
-[Link to judgment] [Back] [Top]
+[Back] [Top]

 Clicking on “top” will return the view to the groups in the main menu, above; Clicking on “back” will return the view to the sub-headings within each of these groups.
 [Clicking on the citation will link to the L&RUK summary of the case].
 “Link to Judgment” is self-explanatory, and “Link to post” is used where there is a stand-alone post on the general issues raised in the judgment.